 How to Clean Textured Porcelain Floor Tiles

-> The first step is to get the broom out.
+The first step is to get the broom or dust mop out.

-> Porcelain textured tiles are frequently designed to look like natural stone and hence have more areas for dust to hide.
+Porcelain textured tiles are frequently designed to look like natural stone and hence have more areas for dust to hide.
 Use a flagged broom to sweep the floor in one direction.
 Next, sweep in the other direction.
 You can effectively get all the dirt and dust out of the tiles by following this strategy.

 Another alternative is to use the Champion Old Fashioned Dust Mop, which easily gets rid of dust on all types of floors, walls, and ceilings.
 Simply mop, step outside, and shake off the dust.
 The process is really that simple!